Top 5 Dangers of Smoking to Sperm Health

 - Smoking increases the risk of erectile dysfunction (ED) and poor sexual performance, making sex, and by extension fertility, difficult.

 Does Vaping Or Chewing Tobacco Have the Same Results?

 Vaping and chewing tobacco are two different things.

-The vehicle might be different, but the passengers are the same.
 The semen analyses of tobacco chewers show compromised sperm health because toxic chemicals still make their way to your blood.

 Vaping eliminates tobacco from smoking and only keeps the nicotine part of it.
 The research studies about vaping and its influence on male fertility are largely inconsistent.
 More evidence is needed to establish a definitive conclusion, but experts advise against vaping to protect fertility.

 You may speculate that eliminating tobacco chemicals should solve the problem.
 However, nicotine itself is also harmful.
 It metabolizes as cotinine in the body--a chemical substance known to cause abnormal sperm structure and motility.